Welcome to the party!

 Second I want to share a bit about how this will work...

-On the first of each month you'll get a series of curated lessons in movement and awareness with prompts for reflection.
-Then on the third Wednesday of each month at 5pm Pacific we'll have our training session & Q/A session.
+On the first of each month you'll get a series of curated lessons in movement and awareness with prompts for reflection (and you’ll see 5 bonus lessons down below).
+On the third Wednesday of each month at 5pm Pacific we'll have our training session & Q/A session.

 I know time zones will be tricky for some people, others will have obligations, so I'll be recording and archiving each session.
 Being there live will be great, but you'll be able to send in questions ahead of time if you can't make it.

 For now please make sure you've filled out the intro questionnaire here.

 To kick things off for you I want to introduce you to a number of lessons that embody what I think of as the core principles of Embodied Entrepreneurship:

 If you can live & breathe those principles, there's not a whole lot that can stop you.
 Doesn't mean it'll always be easy, but it does simplify things.

 The way these lessons work is a bit different than you might be familiar with.
 Each focuses on awareness.
 Think of them more like explorations than exercises.
 What we're really looking for here is a better understanding of you.
 The lessons are great, but they're not the point.
 The point is you.

 You'll notice that they change things for you…that change may be physical, it may be psychological, or it may be something else altogether.
 But they create the conditions for change.